Private water supplies

 - schedule additional maintenance, particularly of disinfection systems and filters

 - treatments may be ineffective if cloudy water reaches points of use or flooding of chambers is evident.
 Boil water for drinking and cooking purposes.
 Extreme events may require an alternative source of water to be used.

-If you have any questions or concerns contact us.
+If you have any questions or concerns email us at: [email protected]

 Requirement for water supply risk assessment and sampling

-The following list are the requirements for each supply in relation to risk assessment and sampling:
+The following are the risk assessment and sampling requirements for each supply:

 Single private dwellings